Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Theoretical Properties

+The following theorem presents the main result.
+It involves the graph $\hat{G}$ obtained by thresholding the edge inclusion probabilities \eqref{eq:p_ij} at some threshold $0 < v < 1$, so that $\hat{G} = (V, \hat{E})$ with $\hat{E} = \{e = (i, j) \mid \hat{P}_e \geq v\}$.
+We prove that, for any fixed threshold $v$, the estimated graph $\hat{G}$ converges in probability to the true graph $G^*$ as both the number of observations and the number of MCMC iterations tend to infinity.
+In other words, the edge inclusion probabilities asymptotically converge to either 0 or 1, accurately reflecting the true edge structure of $G^*$.

-\begin{theorem} [Selection Consistency] Let $\hat{P}_e$ denote the estimated edge-inclusion probabilities \eqref{eq:p_ij} obtained by either the BD-MPL or RJ-MPL algorithm for $S$ iterations.
-Let $\hat{G}$ be the estimate of the true graph $G^*$ obtained by thresholding these edge-inclusion probabilities at some threshold $0 < v < 1$.
-Then, as $n \to \infty$ and $S \to \infty$,
+\begin{theorem}[Selection Consistency] Let $\hat{P}_e$ denote the estimated edge inclusion probabilities from Equation \eqref{eq:p_ij}, obtained via an MCMC sampling algorithm (such as BD-MPL or RJ-MPL) with $S$ iterations targeting the pseudo-posterior distribution \eqref{eq:pseudo_posterior}.
+Define the estimated graph $\hat{G} = (V, \hat{E})$, where an edge $e = (i,j)$ is included in $\hat{E}$ if $\hat{P}_e \geq v$ for some fixed threshold $0 < v < 1$.
+Then, as the number of observations $n \to \infty$ and the number of MCMC iterations $S \to \infty$,